MetaphorData/connectors/metaphor/looker/README.md

 ## Config File

-Create a YAML config file based the following template.
+Create a YAML config file based on the following template.

 ### Required Configurations